CSIRT-IE Reports on Common Vulnerabilities and Exposures (CVEs)

 Objective

-CSIRT-IE primary focus, in regard to the following reports, is to identify vulnerable servers and services in the State that may be exploited by publicly disclosed Common Vulnerabilities and Exposures (CVEs), which have a severity rating of 'critical' or 'high'.
+CSIRT-IE primary focus, in regard to the following reports, is to identify vulnerable servers and services within the jurisdiction that may be exploited by publicly disclosed Common Vulnerabilities and Exposures (CVEs), which have a severity rating of 'critical' or 'high' as indicated by their CVSSv3 Metrics.
 CSIRT-IE seek to inform responsible network operators and constituents, based upon the IP address of the affected server or service, by email and to provide advice and recommendations on how to reduce the threat posed by the CVE to the vulnerable servers or services.

 Common Vulnerabilities and Exposures (CVEs)

-The mission of the CVE Program is to identify, define, catalogue and publicly disclosed cybersecurity vulnerabilities.
+The mission of the CVE Program is to identify, define, and catalogue publicly disclosed Common Vulneabilities and Exposures (CVEs).

 System used for reporting Common Vulnerabilities and Exposures (CVEs)